 This course consists of 10 sessions, each about three hours long.
 Every lesson includes an article to read and a practice activity.
 Students are given these as homework, and are encouraged to come to the next session ready to discuss.
 Active participation is expected between sessions – reading, practicing, meditating, gathering materials, etc. providing more opportunities for students to interact with the material in a deeper way.
 A series of questions to consider are included with each lesson to help focus discussion.

 We rewrote the course in two steps.
-After the first, we taught the course to 18 students at the Unitarian Church of Vancouver.
+After the first, we taught the course to 18 students at the Unitarian Congregation.
 We kept track of the questions people asked, and included our responses in the final revision.

 The new curriculum is considerably more focused.
 The course now intentionally integrates authentic 21st century Pagan spiritual practice into the life of Unitarian congregations.
 We believe that Modern Paganism, as a religious practice, makes an excellent addition to Unitarianism.
 As a spiritual discipline, it can bring to Unitarianism an experience of the transcendent, while UUism brings to Paganism a grounded common sense.